martin-dominguez/lfr-facets-to-charts/README.md

 # About This Project

-**lfr-facets-to-charts** is a collection of Widget Display Templates to convert Liferay's Search Facets to Charts.
+**lfr-facets-to-charts** is a collection of Widget Templates to convert Liferay's Search Facets to Charts.

 ![lfr-facets-to-charts][lfr-facets-to-charts-img]